sassoftware/sas-container-recipes/docs/wiki/Using-Cloud-Registries.md

     aws ecr get-login
     ```

-6. Copy and paste the `docker login` command that was returned.
+6. Copy the `docker login` command that was returned, paste it into a terminal, and run the command.

 7. Run the `build.sh` command with the `--docker-namespace` and `--docker-registry-url` arguments.
 Provide a dummy value for `--docker-namespace` and the repository URI as the value for `--docker-registry-url`.